On a generalization of affinoid varieties: Sheaves over dagger analytic spaces

 \begin{defn} A morphism of $k$-dagger analytic spaces $\phi: Y \to X$ is said to be \emph{separated} (resp. \emph{locally separated}) if the diagonal morphism $\Delta_{Y/X}: Y \to Y \times_X Y$ is a closed (resp. a locally closed) immersion.
 If the canonical morphism $X \to \cM(k)$ is separated (resp. locally separated), then $X$ is said to be \emph{separated} (resp. \emph{locally separated}). \end{defn}

 Recall that a continuous map of topological spaces $f: Y \to X$ is said to be \emph{Hausdorff} if for any pair of different points $x, y \in Y$ with $f(x) = f(y)$ there exist open neighborhoods $U_x$ of $x$ and $U_y$ of $y$ with $U_x \cap U_y = \void$.
-This is equivalent to require that the image of $Y$ in $Y \times_X Y$ is closed, and so applying this definition to the identity map one recover the definition of Hausdorff topological space.
-We remark that if $f: Y \to X$ is a map Hausdorff and $X$ is a Hausdorff topological space, then also $Y$ is a Hausdorff topological space.
+This is equivalent to require that the image of $Y$ in $Y \times_X Y$ is closed and so, applying this definition to the identity map, one recovers the definition of Hausdorff topological space.
+We remark that if $f: Y \to X$ is a Hausdorff map and $X$ is a Hausdorff topological space, then also $Y$ is a Hausdorff topological space.

 Furthermore, let $X$ and $Y$ be topological spaces and suppose that each point of $X$ has a compact neighborhood.
-In this situation a compact (or proper) map $f: X \to Y$ is Hausdorff, it takes closed subsets of $Y$ to closed subsets of $X$, and each point of $Y$ has a compact neighborhood.
+In this situation a compact (or proper) map $f: Y \to X$ is Hausdorff, then it takes closed subsets of $Y$ to closed subsets of $X$ and each point of $Y$ has a compact neighborhood.

-\begin{prop} A locally separated morphism of $k$-dagger analytic spaces $\phi: Y \to X$ is separated if and only if the induces continuous map is Hausdorff. \begin{proof} If a morphism $\phi: Y \to X$ is separated, then the set-theoretic image of $Y$ is closed in the topological space $Y \times_X Y$, because it is correspond to $V(\sI)$ for some coherent ideal sheaf on the analytic space $Y \times_X Y$.
-By the construction of the fiber product, \cf \cite{BER4}, one can see that exists a canonical map
+\begin{prop} A locally separated morphism of $k$-dagger analytic spaces $\phi: Y \to X$ is separated if and only if the induced continuous map of underlying topological spaces is Hausdorff. \end{prop} \begin{proof} If a morphism $\phi: Y \to X$ is separated, then the set-theoretic image of $Y$ is closed in the topological space $Y \times_X Y$, because it corresponds to $V(\sI)$ for some coherent ideal sheaf on the analytic space $Y \times_X Y$.
+By the construction of the fiber product, \cf \cite{BER4}, one can see that it exists a canonical map

-where $|Y \times_X Y|$ is the underlying topological space of the fiber product of the $k$-dagger analytic spaces $X$ and $Y$ and $Y \times_X Y$ is the fiber product of the two underlying topological spaces. $\pi$ is compact, then, as remarked above is in particular a closed map, so $\pi(\phi(Y))$ is closed also in $Y \times_X Y$.
+where $|\cdot|$ denotes the underlying topological spaces. $\pi$ is a compact map, then, as remarked so far, it is in particular a closed map, so $\pi(\phi(Y))$ is closed also in $|Y| \times_{|X|} |Y|$ and $\phi$ is a Hausdorff map.